jmarkowski/json-data-store/README.md

 $ docker-compose up
 ```

-The server will be up and running at `http://localhost:3000`.
+By default, the server will be up and running at `http://localhost:3000`.

 # Interacting with Data